temple-reconstruction/mview/README.md

 2. Use mathematical (triangle) relations to get the distances (depth) information

+3. Align the pair-wise points clouds

-3. Build a point cloud and estimate a 3D model with reconstructed textures
+4. Build a point cloud and estimate a 3D model with reconstructed textures

-4. Render and output from different views with the help of the visualization tools (Meshlab, Blender)
+5. Render and output from different views with the help of the visualization tools (Meshlab, Blender)

-5. Compare the rendered model against existing evaluation standard.
+6. Compare the rendered model against existing evaluation standard.

 ## 4 References